Tax Debt Elimination Through Bankruptcy

-can ususally be discharged through a bankruptcy.
+TAX DEBTS can usually be discharged through a bankruptcy.
 However, there are 5 circumstances that can prevent the taxes from being discharged in a chapter 7 bankruptcy or require payment in full through a chapter 13 plan.

-disqualifies your tex debt from being dischargeable.
+WILLFUL TAX EVASION disqualifies your tax debt from being dischargeable.
 The failure to file and/or pay taxes is not enough to equal a willful tax evasion for bankruptcy purposes.

 It takes a voluntary, conscience, and intentional failure to file taxes for an extended time, along with the failure to pay taxes when the taxpayer had the ability can be deemed willful tax evasion.
 Under such circumstances, the tax debt cannot be discharged in a chapter 7 bankruptcy and must be repaid in full through a chapter 13 bankruptcy payment plan.